sandrahoffberg/DESeq2/README.md

 Some advantages of using the above methods for transcript abundance estimation are: (i) this approach corrects for potential changes in gene length across samples (e.g. from differential isoform usage) (Trapnell et al. 2013), (ii) some of these methods (Salmon, Sailfish, kallisto) are substantially faster and require less memory and disk usage compared to alignment-based methods that require creation and storage of BAM files, and (iii) it is possible to avoid discarding those fragments that can align to multiple genes with homologous sequence, thus increasing sensitivity (Robert and Watson 2015).
 Multiple data files will be read in by giving the capsule a string found in the file names (i.e., "treated" can file treated.txt and untreated.txt).

+If the transcript files are autodetected, they must contain "abundance" in the name.

 2. Counts data: <br>
 from featurecounts, Seurat, etc.

-The user should provide the counts matrix, the information about the samples (the columns of the count matrix) as a DataFrame or data.frame, and the design formula.
+The user should provide (1) the counts matrix , (2) information about the samples (the columns of the count matrix) as a DataFrame or data.frame, and (3) the design formula.
 It is absolutely critical that the columns of the count matrix and the rows of the column data (information about samples) are in the same order.
 DESeq2 will not make guesses as to which column of the count matrix belongs to which row of the column data, these must be provided to DESeq2 already in consistent order.

+If the counts matrix is autodetected, it must contain "raw" in the name.

 3. htseq-count data: <br>
 from HTSeq Python package